The Bankrate promise

-You might know Alphabet better as its subsidiary – Google – than by its own name adopted in 2015.
+You might know Alphabet better by its largest subsidiary – Google – than by the name adopted in 2015.
 Google dominates the search industry and generates tons of cash flow every year.
 It has quickly risen to become one of the world’s largest companies.
+The remainder of Alphabet’s business units is called “other bets” and focuses on startup investing, self-driving cars, AI research and hot air balloons delivering internet access, among other units.

-Sales have grown immensely over the last few years, and 2018 saw revenue that was more than double that of 2014.
-With nearly $31 billion of profits generated last year, Alphabet is a very popular company among investors.
+Sales have grown immensely over the last few years, and 2021 saw revenue rising about 41 percent from 2020.
+With $76 billion of profits generated last year, Alphabet is a very popular company among investors.

 1. Analyze Alphabet and its financials